TorjeMar/bankoverview/backend/README.md

 ## Features

-- FastAPI backend, organized by feature (`auth`, `connections`, `accounts`)
+- FastAPI backend, organized by feature (`auth`, `connections`, `accounts`, `overview`)
-- Google OAuth login (via Authlib) with self-contained JWT app sessions — survives backend restarts, no server-side session store
+- Google OAuth login (via Authlib) with revocable, DB-backed sessions (JWT `sid` claim + `sessions` table) and double-submit CSRF protection on every state-changing route
-- Enable Banking OAuth flow with RS256 JWT authentication for bank access (separate from the app's own Google login)
+- Enable Banking OAuth flow with RS256 JWT authentication for bank access (separate from the app's own Google login), with a bank picker (`GET /connections/banks`) so a user can connect more than one bank — reconnecting the same bank supersedes only that bank's prior connection, other banks stay active
 - Disconnect (revoke) and reauth for bank connections, including revoking consent on Enable Banking's side (`DELETE /sessions/{id}`), not just locally
 - Postgres persistence for users, banks, bank connections, bank accounts, and transactions (`users` / `banks` / `bank_connections` / `bank_accounts` /
   `transactions`), managed with Alembic migrations
-- Transactions are synced to and read from Postgres rather than fetched live on every request
+- Quota-conscious dashboard data: `GET /overview` is a pure DB read (cached balances + persisted transactions, aggregated across every active connection); `POST /sync` is the only user-triggered call that actually hits Enable Banking, since account access is rate-limited to a few calls a day per connection
+- Booked/available balance in `/overview` reflects still-pending transactions live (subtracts pending debits, adds pending credits) rather than lagging until the bank books them
+- Per-account custom display name (`PATCH /accounts/{id}`) and manual drag- and-drop ordering (`PUT /accounts/order`), both persisted and untouched by reconnect syncs
+- Internal transfers between a user's own accounts (bank-labeled "Kontoregulering") and ISO 4217 "XXX" (no-currency) transactions are excluded from the in/out/net currency totals
 - In-memory storage only for short-lived state (pending bank authorizations mid-handshake)
 - Environment-based configuration using Pydantic Settings
-- End-user dashboard served at `/app`
+- End-user dashboard served at `/app`, with `Cache-Control: no-cache` on every asset so a redeploy is never masked by a stale browser cache

 ---